 WHY YOU WILL LOVE ASIAN CHICKEN LETTUCE WRAPS FROM THE INSTANT POT

-- Literally, everything just gets thrown in the pot ‘cuz who wants to cook and crumble ground meat?
+- EASY: Literally, everything just gets thrown in the pot ‘cuz who wants to cook and crumble ground meat?
 Not I!
 Throw it in then use a meat chopper to break it up after it's cooked.
 You'll love this trick!

 HOW TO MAKE HEALTHY CHICKEN LETTUCE WRAPS